 In adults ‘Body Mass Index’ (BMI) is often used as an indicator of overweight and obesity,

 ‘overweight’ being defined as a BMI of 25 or above and ‘obese’ as a BMI of 30 or above but no

-diagnosis should be made using BMI alone as it can lead to inaccurate results.
+diagnosis should be made using BMI as results can be inaccurate.